 The entrance fee into the waterfall was IDR 10,000 (about $.75 USD) and we arrived there at around 9 in the morning, which was seriously the perfect time.
 When we got there, hardly any visitors were wandering around but when we were leaving, a large group of people were walking to the waterfall.

-The second place we visited was the Goa Gajah Temple (or the Elephant Cave Temple).
+Stop #2: The Goa Gajah Temple (or the Elephant Cave Temple).

 This temple is a combined Hindu and Buddhist temple that is pretty cool, although I didn’t find it as amazing as I thought it would be.
 The best part is by far the area near the Buddhist temple (in my opinion).